bietiekay/irl-obs-switcher/README.md

 ### Limitations
 Each remote client is mapped to a port of the local server therefore:
+- on macOS currently only IPv4 is supported
 - The original IP of the client is hidden to the server the packets are forwarded to.
 - The number of concurrent clients is limited by the number of available ports in the server running the proxy.